 As he considered the timeline, Rocky thought about the many war stories he had heard during the past two days that had identified and described a plethora of risks.
 He found himself writing down question after question.

 Which risks were most likely to disrupt CPG’s operations?
 What were the real probabilities for each risk?
 How could these probabilities be quantified and communicated?

 If the risks could be categorized, would that make it easier to track and measure them?
 Did anyone within CPG already have some of this data?
-What third-party monitoring services could CPG look to reduce the internal scanning burden?
+What third-party monitoring services could CPG look to in order to reduce the internal scanning burden?

 If a disruption did occur, what would be the consequences and costs?
-Specifically, how would each disruption impact 1) customers, 2) other SC partners, and 3) CPG’s revenue and brand reputation?
+Specifically, how would each disruption impact (1) customers, (2) other supply chain partners, and (3) CPG’s revenue and brand reputation?

 What solutions should be employed in each scenario?
 Is redundancy or responsiveness a better approach to risk mitigation?
 When is each of the following appropriate: alternate cites, second sources, transshipment, or inventory?

 What would CPG’s time to recover be?
 What other measures are appropriate to evaluate the success of a risk-mitigation strategy?